khalilliu/awesome-github-repos/data.md

 *   [qieguo2016/demos](https://github.com/qieguo2016/demos) - 茄果的作品集

-*   [Aufree/ting](https://github.com/Aufree/ting) - A music social networking project written in Ruby on Rails and Semantic-UI

 ## Java

 *   [adityachandelgit/BookLore](https://github.com/adityachandelgit/BookLore) - BookLore is a web app for hosting, managing, and exploring books, with support for PDFs, eBooks, reading progress, metadata, and stats.